-The Human Resources Development (HRD) program is designed to educate and train individuals who are unemployed and underemployed.
-It provides training, counseling, and assistance with placement in either employment or additional educational training.
-The classes are free of charge to individuals who qualify.
-Classes are offered on campus, at Tarawa Terrace, and aboard Marine Corps Air Station New River.
+The Human Resources Development (HRD) program is designed to educate and train individuals who are unemployed, underemployed, or seeking a career change.
+It provides classes in career exploration, job search techniques, interviewing, resume writing, navigating workplace technology, job keeping skills, and money management.
+Classes are free of charge to individuals who qualify.
+Classes are offered on campus and at Tarawa Terrace.
+An employability lab, with individualized assistance, is offered at the NC works Career Center in Jacksonville.